 “Ishi-san,” I bowed slightly.
 “Hajimemashite.”

-He did likewise, but instead of using last name+ san like I did, he called me Mary-san (I’ll explain why later).
+He did likewise.
+Instead of addressing me by using last name + san like I did, he called me Mary-san (I’ll explain why later).

 Ishi-san and I, along with Tohko, hung out a few times in Shanghai.
 We went on the company trip together to Jeju Island and had a good time.
 He was a nice guy and, in my mind, the epitome of a modern Japanese man.
 Beautiful, delicate, and subdued.